tsato21/book-data-organizer/docs/index.md

   <img src="assets/images/output-data-elink.png" alt="Image of Output Data for E-link Share" width="600" height="350">
 </div>

 3. **Use Output Data for Mail Merge**: Processed data are output in output sheets (`Confirm Mail-Mail Merge Data`/ `Link Share Mail-Mail Merge Data`).
 Use the data for Mail Merge.
-As for the usage of Mail Merge, click [HERE](https://www.scriptable-assets.page/add-ons/group-merge/).
+As for the usage of Mail Merge, click <a href="https://www.scriptable-assets.page/add-ons/group-merge/" target="_blank" rel="noopener noreferrer">HERE</a>.

 ## Others